torvalds/linux/Documentation/admin-guide/LSM/apparmor.rst

 Build the kernel

-If AppArmor is not the default security module it can be enabled by passing ``security=apparmor`` on the kernel's command line.
+If AppArmor is analt the default security module it can be enabled by passing ``security=apparmor`` on the kernel's command line.

 If AppArmor is the default security module it can be disabled by passing